Jumio/mobile-sdk-android/README.md

 Each of these folders contains a corresponding fragment.
 In each fragment, the most important methods for this service are shown and quickly outlined.
 If you’re interested in seeing how the ID Verification Custom UI works, check out the `customui` folder inside `netverify`, which shows an example of how a custom implementation could be done and what it could look like.

+## Configure your credentials
 Right at the top of the `MainActivity` you’ll find the following empty parameters:

 `private static String NETVERIFY_API_TOKEN`
 `private static String NETVERIFY_API_SECRET`

-If you haven’t done so yet, log into your Jumio customer portals.
-You can find your customer API token and API secret on the __Settings__ page under the __API credentials__ tab.
+You can find your customer API token and API secret in the Customer Portal on the __Settings__ page under __API credentials__.
 Add your individual key and token instead of the placeholder `""`.
 The default setting for the data center is `JumioDataCenter.US`.
 If you're using [BAM Checkout](docs/integration_bam-checkout.md), you'll need to use the BAM API token and BAM API secret.

 __Note:__ We strongly recommend storing all credentials outside of your app!
 We suggest to not hardcode them within your application but load them during runtime from your server-side implementation.

+## Try it out
 Once you start up the sample application, you'll be given the option of trying out ID Verification.
-Select the hamburger menu in the top left corner to try out something else.
+Select the hamburger menu in the top-left corner to try out something else.
 Your application will also need camera permission, which will be prompted for automatically once you try to start any of services.
 If you deny camera permissions, you won't be able to use any of the services.

 # Basics